I was asked to share some thoughts on learning to read and write. Shall I start with reading?

 - It doesn’t help when we become frustrated and angry and impatient (Perhaps I am the only person who has experienced this!)

-- Children that learn to read at a-later-than-average age, catch up quickly
+- Children who learn to read at a-later-than-average age, catch up quickly

 - It’s impossible to tell which of my children were early readers and which weren’t